-The Rentachook business (Rent-a-chook) is basically sell-a-chook with the option of return-a-chook if you dont want-a-chook!
+Rentachook (Rent-a-chook) is basically sell-a-chook with the option of return-a-chook if you dont want-a-chook!
 The idea is, you buy the coop and chooks, but if it doesn’t work out (for any reason at all) you can return it/them within the first 6 weeks and receive your full deposit back.
 Like a try before you buy option (with a fee).

 For a detailed description of how the renting works see the Renting page.

 However (if you have already made the decision to keep chooks) we sell:

 The Eco-Coop is a fox-proof, portable chicken coop designed for the suburban backyard and provides for all of the everyday needs for the chooks:

 The coop is easy to move around the yard (if you want a lawnmowing service), or can just be left in one spot.